vdhamer/Photo-Club-Hub/.github/README.md

 * The opening Prelude screen uses a photo of colorful building by Greetje van Son.
 * One file with club member data is encrypted using [git-crypt](https://github.com/AGWA/git-crypt).
 * The interactive Roadmap screen uses the [AvdLee/Roadmap](https://github.com/AvdLee/Roadmap) package.
 The screen is currently disabled because the backend provider of Roadmap stopped supporting it.
+* The diagram with Core Data entities was generated using [Core Data Model Editor](https://github.com/Mini-Stef/Core-Data-Model-Editor) by Stéphane Millet.
 * JSON parsing uses the [SwiftyJSON/SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) package.

 <p align="right">(<a href="#top">back to top</a>)</p>